 The Guild members from time-to-time plan a group photo excursion, and it is often open to non-Guild members.
-Past destinations have included places such as Starved Rock State Park in Illinois, Frederik Meijer Gardens & Sculpture Park in Michigan, Turkey Run State Park in Indiana and Waveland, Indiana.
+Past destinations have included places such as Starved Rock State Park in Illinois, Frederik Meijer Gardens & Sculpture Park in Michigan, Turkey Run State Park in Indiana, Waveland, Indiana, and Clifty Falls in Madison, Indiana.
 This is an excellent way to put into practice all of the new skills you have learned while having other photographers nearby as a resource for asking questions, getting new ideas for composition, etc.

 The Guild’s Clifty Falls Adventure – June 2-4, 2017